startergo/ACPIPatcher/README.md

 > **✨ Recently Enhanced**: This project has been significantly improved with better error handling, memory management, comprehensive CI/CD automation, and extensive documentation.
 See [IMPROVEMENTS.md](IMPROVEMENTS.md) and [CI_CD_FIXES.md](CI_CD_FIXES.md) for details.

 I made this tool because I wanted a way to use [RehabMans ACPI Debug tool](https://github.com/RehabMan/OS-X-ACPI-Debug) on my MacBook Pro without using Clover's built-in ACPI patching.
-Although I made this with macOS in mind, it will work with any OS along with any UEFI-compatible bootloader.
+Although I made this with macOS in mind, it will work with any OS along with any EFI/UEFI-compatible bootloader.
+This tool is particularly useful for older Mac hardware (like MacPro5,1) that uses EFI 1.x firmware.

 **Important Note on Bootloader Compatibility**: While ACPIPatcher can technically run with any bootloader, **OpenCore and Clover have their own sophisticated ACPI patching systems** that are generally preferred for production use.
 ACPIPatcher is most useful with bootloaders like **RefindPlus** or **rEFInd** that don't provide extensive ACPI modification capabilities, or for development/debugging scenarios where you need direct control over ACPI table injection.